Deftly/notes/Linux/How_Linux_Works-Brian_Ward/2_basic_commands_and_directory_hierarchy.md

 Another shell glob character, the question mark(?), instructs the shell to match exactly one arbitrary character.
 For example, *b?at* matches *boat* and *brat*.

-If you don't want the shell to expand a glob in a command enclose the glob in single quotes('').
+If you don't want the shell to expand a glob in a command enclose the glob in single quotes(').
 For example, the command `echo '*'` prints a star.

 There is more to the shell's patter-matching capabilities, but *\** and *?* are the basics you need to know.